 5. When renting a car seat from a car rental company, ensure that they are qualified to fit it for you, that it has the instruction booklet, and that it is has not expired.

 Grainne Kelly’s tips on winter car safety will ensure safer and more enjoyable cold weather carpools and snowy drives for you and your family.
+If you happen to find yourself in a car accident try Newark Attorneys were really helpful for my friend when they found themselves in accident, its always a good idea to have a lawyer at hand if the worst happens.
 Happy travels!